Overview

 The module aims to provide students with an understanding of the principles of behavioural economics, to apply behavioural economics tools to public policy and private sector business decision-making and to interpret their findings and to engage students in critically evaluating the theories and tools of behavioural economics and finance.

-This module aims to provide students with an understanding of the main features of developing economies, how developing economies function, constraints and opportunities of the development process, economic growth in theory and practice, and the causes and consequences of extreme poverty and vulnerability.
-It also looks at how markets and institutions operate in developing economies, and the role of the household, ethnic and other networks, rural-urban migration.
+The module aims to provide students with an understanding of the main features of developing economies.
+Looking at how developing economies function, the constraints and opportunities of the development process, and the causes and consequences of extreme poverty and vulnerability.
+It will also explore how markets and institutions operate in developing economies, the role of the household, ethnic and other networks, rural-urban migration, as well as international aspects of development such as international trade, aid and investment in the context of globalisation.

 This module aims to introduce students to the economics of information, provide students with the conceptual and analytical tools to analyse the role of asymmetric information in the determination of market outcomes, the design of contracts, and the provision of incentives, and enable students to use these tools to analyse real world observations and practical economic problems related to the design of contracts, compensation schemes, pricing menus, and more.